 See Rare Plant Lists link on the INPS website for methods approved in 2013 as well as current and archived INPS Rare Plant Lists.

-notified about the selection of their presentation by 27 September 2013.
+January 2014 to Beth Colket (email@example.com).
+Authors will be notified about the selection of their presentation by 7 February 2014.

 presentation title, and a brief presentation description (2-3

-The “To the Point” presentations
+sentences).
+The “To The Point” presentations are good opportunities

 progress, or have preliminary results for.

 poster presentation, please fill out the Call for Presentations

 These longer presentations are ideal for more extensive research that is publishable.

 2013 Call for Presentations PDF format